THE PLEDGE TO AMEND CAMPAIGN

 HERE IS HOW YOU CAN HELP MAKE POLITICIANS ACCOUNTABLE:

-1) Ask all candidates for Congress and state legislatures to make a public pledge to support such an amendment.
+1) Organize groups locally to attend campaign events.
+Ask all candidates for Congress and state legislatures to make a public pledge to support such an amendment.
+Frame your questions to educate the audience on the issues of corporate constitutional rights (corporate personhood) and campaign finance.

-2) Educate politicians and voters of the need for an amendment to strip corporations of “rights” that should belong exclusively to We the People, not an amendment that would only give Congress the power to regulate what should be illegal: Corporate campaign expenditures.
+2) In private and in public, educate politicians and voters of the need for an amendment to strip corporations of their key tool to influence elections.
+It is not enough to give Congress power to regulate what should be illegal.
+Corporate campaign expenditures can and should be banned outright.

-3) Encourage local groups to promote the message that all progress toward social justice,
+3) Encourage local activist groups to join this effort.
+All progress toward social justice,

 environmental responsibility and general prosperity depend on all of us working to